informalsystems/hermes/guide/src/commands/queries/client.md

     Query the client state

 FLAGS:
-        --chain <CHAIN_ID>      identifier of the chain to query --client <CLIENT_ID>    identifier of the client to query
+        --chain <CHAIN_ID>      Identifier of the chain to query --client <CLIENT_ID>    Identifier of the client to query

 OPTIONS:
-        --height HEIGHT         the chain height which this query should reflect
+        --height HEIGHT         The chain height which this query should reflect
 ```

 __Example__